Mizuch1/Mizuch1/README.md

 ## 🎯 What I'm Working On

-- 🚀 Building innovative web and mobile applications
+- 🚀 Architecting full-stack applications with modern frameworks and cloud-native architectures
-- 📚 Continuously learning new technologies and frameworks
+- ☁️ Mastering AWS services and implementing automated CI/CD pipelines for seamless deployments
-- 🔧 Contributing to open-source projects
+- 🐳 Deep-diving into container orchestration with Kubernetes to build resilient microservices
-- 🌍 Developing solutions that make a positive impact
+- 🌍 Contributing to open-source projects and building solutions that solve real-world problems

 ---